Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-Google Gemini & AI Overviews: What Changed for Product Teams
+Google Gemini and AI Overviews: What Product Teams Should Do

-Google Gemini & AI Overviews: What Changed for Product Teams
+Google Gemini and AI Overviews: What Product Teams Should Do

-Google continues to expand AI Overviews and Gemini across Search and workspace products.
-For a UI/UX portfolio or SaaS marketing site, the practical question is discoverability: will AI summaries cite your pages, and will users still click through?
+Google keeps expanding AI Overviews and Gemini across Search and workspace apps.
+If you run a portfolio or SaaS marketing site, the real question is whether helpful pages still earn clicks when a summary appears above them.

-• Fast, mobile-friendly pages with stable layout (Core Web Vitals).
+• Fast mobile layouts with stable CLS (Core Web Vitals).

-• Allow Google-Extended in robots.txt if you want Gemini-related crawling.
+• Review robots.txt if you want Gemini-related crawling via Google-Extended.

 Let's work together